• Home

 • Pressure capacity reduces

-• Creep deformation accelerates
+• Creep deformation increases

 PPR vs PPR-CT in UAE Conditions

-• Improved thermal resistance
+• Higher thermal resistance

-• Better long-term strength
+• Improved long-term strength

 However, PPR-CT does not eliminate the need for correct SDR selection.
+Even advanced materials fail if wall thickness is insufficient for the operating conditions.

-SDR Selection for High-Pressure & High-Rise UAE Applications
+SDR Selection for High-Pressure and High-Rise Applications

-UAE buildings frequently include:
+Typical UAE buildings include:

-• High-rise vertical risers
+• Multi-storey vertical risers

 • Booster pump systems

-• Long horizontal distribution lines
+• Long horizontal pipe runs

-• Long-term reliability is significantly improved
+• Long-term system reliability

 Common SDR Mistakes in UAE Projects

-Avoid these frequent errors seen in regional projects:
+Avoid these frequent errors:

-• Selecting SDR based on price only
+• Selecting SDR based only on cost

 • Ignoring temperature derating factors

-• Assuming PPR-CT removes SDR limitations
+• Assuming PPR-CT eliminates SDR concerns

-• Overlooking pressure surges in pump zones
+• Overlooking pressure surges and pump effects

 How Engineers Should Specify SDR in UAE BOQs